WELCOME

 How Racial Stereotypes Infuse Conceptions of Risk Taking and Risk Takers

-New research, led by recent PhD recipient James Wages, shows that responsible risk-takers are imagined to have stereotypically White characteristics, but reckless risk-takers are seen as having stereo-typically Black traits. .
+Research led by recent PhD recipient James Wages, shows that responsible risk-takers are imagined to have stereotypically White characteristics, but reckless risk-takers are seen as having stereotypically Black traits.